wp-plugins/exclude-pages/readme.txt

 == Screenshots ==

-1. Showing the control on the editing screen to exclude a page from the navigation
+1. WP 2.5 - Showing the control on the editing screen to exclude a page from the navigation
-2. Showing the control and warning for a page which is the child of an excluded page
+2. WP 2.5 - Showing the control and warning for a page which is the child of an excluded page
+3. Pre WP 2.5 - Showing the control on the editing screen to exclude a page from the navigation
+4. Pre WP 2.5 - Showing the control and warning for a page which is the child of an excluded page